osiclang/compiler/README.md

 ```

 # Roadmap
+- :heavy_check_mark: Add print and input
+- :heavy_check_mark: Add handling for methods
-- Add Writer commands to write files and send via network
+- :x: Add Writer commands to write files and send via network
-- Add Reader to read files and recieve request on ports
+- :x: Add Reader to read files and recieve request on ports
-- For Short (make it touring!)
+- :x: The language must pass the touring test
-- Remove eclipse depencies - it should use his own code parser
+- :x: Remove eclipse depencies - it should use his own code parser
-- Add Packagehandling
+- :x: Add Packagehandling
-- Add ability to work with classes and new instances of it
+- :x: Add ability to work with classes and new instances of it
-- final: Rewrite Code to make him compile himself!
+- :x: final: Rewrite Code to make him compile himself!

+# Add your Review (a little checklist)
+- Make sure that methods of styling are similar to already existing related methods.
+Look at POJO's and helpers.
+This ensures that the code has a readable style.
+- Do not leave TODO: Marks or comments in code.
+The code is more readable if there are no unnecessary comments in the code.
+- Describe clearly in the pullrequest what the code does and which problem is solved.
+New features can be submitted as issues.

 # Code of Conduct